Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

 One the `PrgEnv-cray` module is loaded (by default) you can invoke the Cray C compiler with the `cc` command.
 The C++ compiler may be invoked with the `CC` command.
 These compilers are based on Clang/LLVM with Cray improvements.
-The Cray improvements can be be turned off with the `-fno-cray` flag.
+The Cray improvements can be turned off with the `-fno-cray` flag.

 Clang does not apply optimizations unless they are requested.
 Most optimization are enabled using the `-O2` level.
 Recommended flags are

-- `-Ofast` to enables all the optimizations including aggressive optimizations that may violate strict compliance with language standards
+- `-Ofast` to enable all the optimizations including aggressive optimizations that may violate strict compliance with language standards
 - `-flto` to enable aggressive link time optimizations